1) Some NHS staff have been unable to prove essential worker status. What support is available?

 You can find tips in our financial wellbeing section, as well as guidance from NHS England and NHS Improvement on financial wellbeing.

-On 21 September, the government announced an exemption from local lockdown measures for childcare arrangements covering both formal and informal caring arrangements, for children under 14 and for vulnerable children.
+Yes, the childcare exemption, announced on 21 September, still applies.
+It covers formal and informal arrangements for children under 14 and for vulnerable children, where this is necessary for caring purposes.
+It allows family members, eg grandparents who routinely provide informal childcare, to continue to do so.
 This exemption acknowledges that the restriction of inter-household mixing in areas of local intervention could cause hardship for families, and may affect the ability of essential workers, such as NHS front line staff, to do their job.

-Staff who rely on care in informal settings such as through partners, relatives or friends are still likely to be affected by government policies on social distancing as well as health concerns for those most vulnerable.
-Further guidance is available on the Gov.uk website and is available for medium, high or very high COVID-19 alert levels.
+Irrespective of the childcare exemption, flexibility in supporting staff who may struggle currently to balance childcare is still a requirement.
+Staff who rely on care in informal settings such as through partners, relatives or friends are still likely to be affected by government policies on self-isolation and social distancing, as well as health concerns for those most vulnerable.
+Further guidance is available on the Gov.uk website.

 Staff who are usually required to physically attend a place of work to carry out their duties, as well as those who currently work from home, may struggle to do so if their child(ren) is required to self-isolate.